Tips To Beat Stress

 • Prepare outlines of important answers on answer/ revision cards and go through them periodically.

-• Practice relaxation techniques like deep breathing slowly, listening to music, taking warm baths etc.
+• Practice relaxation techniques like deep breathing slowly, listening to music, taking warm baths, etc.

-• Get minimum 8 hrs sleep.
+• Get a minimum of 8 hrs sleep.

-• Visit the exam venue in advance to avoid last minute searching.
+• Visit the exam venue in advance to avoid last-minute searching.

-• Make an exam day checklist: club together essential things needed on exam day, like admit card/ ticket, stationery, id document, etc and pack it the day before.
+• Make an exam day checklist: club together essential things needed on exam day, like admit card/ ticket, stationery, ID document, etc, and pack it the day before.

-Night before an exam
+The night before an exam

 • Don’t learn any new information the day before your exam – it will be very difficult to retain.